-Schools can refer children to The Base and this process is managed by the Local Authority with placement decisions being made by a dedicated panel.
-Children who attend The Base are kept on roll at their home school and can attend the Base for up to four terms.
+Schools can refer children to The Place and this process is managed by the Local Authority with placement decisions being made by a dedicated panel.
+Children who attend The Place are kept on roll at their home school and can attend The Place for up to four terms.
 At the end of their time with us, we aim to support children's successful reintegration back to mainstream provision, in their home school.